 * Part 1 of our 3 part series on driving through Croatia.
-You can read Part 2 (Central Dalmatia) here and Part 3 covers the drive from Split to Dubrovnik .
+Part 2 features the drive through Central Dalmatia and Part 3 covers the drive from Split to Dubrovnik .

 We spent the night in Zagreb, and left for the Plitvice (pronounced “pliht vitch uh”) Lakes National Park early next morning.The park had been on our travel wish-list forever.
 In fact, it prompted our road-trip to Croatia in the first place.
 Naturally this was our first stop in the country.
 It is only a two-hour drive from Zagreb.